Vishwajeet-P-Jadhav/Vishwajeet-P-Jadhav.github.io/_projects/5_project.md

 ## Research Objectives

 1. Designing PCBs for testing a custom neurostimulator chip
-2. Assisting with the IC measurements and characterization
+2. Working on the IC measurements and characterization
-3. Contributing to he design of a new PLL-based IC for bio-assay in TSMC65nm technology node
+3. Contributing to the design of a new PLL-based IC for bio-assay in TSMC65nm technology node

 ## Technologies used
 - Cadence virtuoso